yagudaev/backbone-twitter-part2/README.md

-Introduction to Backbone Part 1 - Client Side
+Introduction to Backbone Part 2 - Server Side
 =============================================

-A twitter client side applciation written in backbone.js as part of a screencast available here: http://youtu.be/2BDGBJUtAmo.
+A twitter client side applciation written in backbone.js and Node.js as part of a screencast available here:  http://youtu.be/hHlqisQeERk.

 Run
 =====
 Open the commandline and navigate to the directory you downloaded the repository to.
 Then type:
-`node static.js`
+`node app`

-This will run a static server you can use to test the application by going to `localhost:3000`.
+This will start express on port 3000.
+You can run the application by opening your browser and going to `localhost:3000`.